Quantum Field Theory, Worldline Theory, and Spin Magnitude Change in Orbital Evolution

 In this section we construct the field theories \ref{fieldtheory1}, \ref{fieldtheory2} and \ref{fieldtheory3} listed in \sect{sec:intro} that we use to track the source of additional degrees of freedom and Wilson coefficients.
 We begin by discussing the covariantization of the free matter Lagrangians, which we refer to as the ``minimal" Lagrangians, first in the framework of Refs.~\cite{Bern:2020buy, Bern:2022kto} where the propagating states form a reducible representation of the rotation group, and then in the framework of Ref.~\cite{Singh:1974qz}, in which the only propagating states are only the $2s+1$ physical states of a spin-$s$ field.
 After summarizing the coherent-state description of the classical asymptotic states and the propagators, we then discuss nonminimal interactions which are linear in the photon field strength and the corresponding three-point amplitudes.
 The scaling of massive momenta $p$, massless transferred momentum $q$, impact parameter $b$ and spins $S$ for obtaining the classical limit are~\cite{Bern:2020buy}

-and the classical part of the $L$-loop two-body amplitude scales as $\lambda^{-2+L}$ while Compton amplitudes scale as $\lambda^0$.
-The connection of field theories \ref{fieldtheory1}, \ref{fieldtheory2} and \ref{fieldtheory3} to worldline theories will be discussed in \sect{sec:WL}.
+and the classical part of the $L$-loop two-body amplitude scales as $\lambda^{-2+L}$ while Compton amplitudes scale as $\lambda^0$.\footnote{\baselineskip=14pt This scaling enforces the correspondence principle and the scaling parameter $\lambda$ can be related to $\hbar$, see e.g.~Ref.~\cite{Buonanno:2022pgc}.} The connection of field theories \ref{fieldtheory1}, \ref{fieldtheory2} and \ref{fieldtheory3} to worldline theories will be discussed in \sect{sec:WL}.